29SagarSharma/EmailSender-Using-Python/README.md

 # EmailSender.py
-Switch to feat/script branch to Main branch
+Switch to feat/script branch to Main branch.